marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index fallthrough, "break keyword", "case keyword", "default keyword"}}

 You may put any number of `case` labels inside the block opened by `switch`.
 The program will start executing at the label that corresponds to the value that `switch` was given, or at `default` if no matching value is found.
 It will continue executing, even across other labels, until it reaches a `break` statement.
 In some cases, such as the `"sunny"` case in the example, this can be used to share some code between cases (it recommends going outside for both sunny and cloudy weather).
-But be careful—it is easy to forget such a `break`, which will cause the program to execute code you do not want executed.
+Be careful, though—it is easy to forget such a `break`, which will cause the program to execute code you do not want executed.

 ## Capitalization